 However, broadband network development faces a variety of difficulties and challenges, especially in terms of investment models, the cost of construction and collaboration across the value chain.
 Broadband network development requires country-specific models and collaboration across industries and sectors.

-Use the PPP model to encourage private investment and multi-party collaboration.
-The goal is to deliver the global home broadband coverage of over 90% by 2020
+PPP model to encourage private investment and multi-party collaboration, achieving over 90% of world population coverage by 2020

-Basic bandwidths starting at 25M provide the conditions for national ICT transformation and service innovation
+Basic bandwidths from 25Mbps to provide foundation for national ICT transformation and service innovation